Jaden Michael

-Jaden Michael is an American actor and model.
+Jaden Michael (born October 5, 2003) is an American actor and model.
 He is known for portraying young Colin Kaepernick in the coming-of-age web series Colin in Black & White (2021), which follows Kaepernick's early years.
 He played the lead role of Mickey Bolitar in the Prime Video series Harlan Coben's Shelter.
-He also played Agent Otto in the pilot episode of the PBS/TVO Kids series "Odd Squad," though the part was given to Filip Geljo for the remainder of the season.
+He also played Agent Otto in the pilot episode of the PBS/TVO Kids series Odd Squad, though the part was given to Filip Geljo for the remainder of the season.

 Early life and education

 Michael was born in 2003 to a single mother.
 The majority of his childhood was spent in New Jersey and Harlem.
 He was enrolled with Dwight Global Online School for his high school diploma.
 Michael has said, "I'm Dominican, I'm black, Caribbean descent, and I'm kind of Jewish, my mom's mom's mom is Jewish... so I'm technically Jewish."